 How did BoardSpace get started?

-My Condo Board
+My experience as a Director on my Condo Board

 The idea for BoardSpace began from my experience as President of my condo’s Board of Directors.
 Being a Director was great.
 I enjoyed learning about governance, management, legal issues affecting condominiums, engineering and the many other aspects involved with taking care of an 87-unit townhouse condominium.
 It was a steep learning curve to keep on top of the issues that came at us fast and furious.
 Our Board was extremely busy because of the situation in which we found ourselves in, but I kept up as best I could.
 The downside was the amount of administrative work that took up so much time and often got in the way of more important work.